ybirdinc/criticalCSSExtractor/README.md

     npm install

+Puppeteer will be install as well.
+It downloads and uses Chromeium in the background to extract Critical CSS using Coverage window in Developer Tools.

 ##How to run

 Edit **desktop.js** and **mobile.js** to change the URL and screen sizes.
 Then in CMD run: